<> <> <> <>

 Scientifically proven hair loss causes

 Unsure whether alcohol is causing your hair loss, or whether it's something else?
-These are the scientifically proven hair loss causes, according to Harvard Medical School:
+These are the scientifically proven hair loss causes, according to Harvard Medical School [3]:

-• Symptom of a medical illness — Sudden, unexplained hair loss can be a red flag that indicates an underlying illness, ranging in seriousness from nutrient deficiencies to lupus.
+• Symptom of a medical illness.
+Sudden, unexplained hair loss can be a red flag that indicates an underlying illness, ranging in seriousness from nutrient deficiencies to lupus.

-• Tinea capitis (fungal infection of the scalp) — If you're experiencing patchy hair loss, it may be a fungal infection causing the hair to break.
+• Tinea capitis (fungal infection of the scalp).
+If you're experiencing patchy hair loss, it may be a fungal infection causing the hair to break.

-• Alopecia areata — An autoimmune disease that presents as hair falling out in one or more small patches.
+• Alopecia areata.
+An autoimmune disease that presents as hair falling out in one or more small patches.

-The many causes of hair loss mean that treating it can't be approached in the same way for every person.
 At Pilot, we take a personalised approach and formulate your hair loss treatment plan based on your own set of circumstances.
 Start your online consult with a Pilot practitioner today to find the right treatment for you.

 How drinking alcohol can contribute to hair loss